Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-family-and-friends.html.markdown

 author: FlightFree UK
 read_time_minute: 6
 ---
-*This is episode 6 of our 2021 podcast series.
+*This is episode six of our 2021 podcast series.
 You can listen to the podcast [here](https://flightfreeuk.podbean.com/e/2021-series-family-and-friends/) and find other episodes and previous series [here](/podcast/).*

 ![Images shows the three guests Catherine, Sebastien and Bonnie](/images/uploads/06june_episode_blog.jpg)